 EGA is committed to securing a more sustainable future for our world.
-In support of that future, we anticipate that the demand for responsibly sourced aluminium will only grow.
+In su that future, we anticipate that the der responsibly sourced aluminium will or

-Diligence in our environmental performance, meticulous safety standards, positive contributions to society and accountable corporate governance have always been part of our culture at EGA.
+Diligence in our environmental perform meticulous safety standards, positive contributions to society and accounta corporate governance have always be our culture at EGA.

-It is inevitable and right that these aspects of our performance will become even more important than they are today and we are encouraged to see the industry attributing importance to how aluminium is made, as well as its end use.
+It is inevitable and right that these as of our performance will become even important than they are today and we encouraged to see the industry attribution importance to how aluminium is made as its end use.

-The greenhouse gas emissions intensity associated with EGA's metal is already 38 per cent lower than the global industry average.
-Unfortunately, in 2019, EGA experienced a marginal increase in our greenhouse gas emissions intensity associated with metal production.
-Although this increase was just 1.1 per cent, it is not consistent with EGA's core commitments, nor is it representative of the efforts we have made previously to reduce emissions.
+The greenhouse gas emissions intensi associated with EGA's metal is already 38 per cent lower than the global indu average.
+Unfortunately, in 2019, EGA experienced a marginal increase in ou greenhouse gas emissions intensity as with metal production.
+Although this was just 1.1 per cent, it is not consister with EGA's core commitments, nor is representative of the efforts we have previously to reduce emissions.